 The most famous image, the “Ultima Thule” daguerreotype of November 1848 (taken four days after a suicide attempt), shows a man beleaguered and beaten.
 We are familiar with the haunting eyes and solemn expression.
 But a closer examination of the face reveals three distinct features not seen in earlier images of Poe: 1) baggy eyelids; 2) a drooping of the left side of the face; and 3) possible temporal arteritis, a condition in some men over 40 that can lead to headache, malaise, fever, weight loss and visual disturbances.
 The basis of the disorder is an inflammation of the lining of the temporal artery (in the scalp over the temple).

-Its causes are many, but among them are two of the more plausible causes of Poe’s death put forward over the last couple of decades (http://www NULL.poemuseum NULL.org/life-death NULL.php): diabetes (argued by David Sinclair, a Poe biographer, in 1977) and brain tumor (most recently put forth by Matthew Pearl, conducting research for his novel The Poe Shadow); this theory of a tumor / possible brain cancer is based upon 1) a contemporary physician who concluded that Poe had “lesions on the brain” (http://www NULL.eapoe NULL.org/balt/poechh NULL.htm); and 2) eye-witness evidence of calcification of the brain following an exhumation of Poe’s body (http://www NULL.theguardian NULL.com/world/2007/oct/21/books NULL.booksnews) 26 years after his death).
+Its causes are many, but among them are two of the more plausible causes of Poe’s death put forward over the last couple of decades: diabetes (argued by David Sinclair, a Poe biographer, in 1977) and brain tumor (most recently put forth by Matthew Pearl, conducting research for his novel The Poe Shadow); this theory of a tumor / possible brain cancer is based upon 1) a contemporary physician who concluded that he had “lesions on the brain”; and 2) eye-witness evidence of calcification of the brain following an exhumation of the body 26 years after his death).

 This is not to say that Poe did not have his problems with alcohol.

-In a letter to George Evelth, a medical student who wrote a fan letter to Poe in 1845, initiating a correspondence, Poe writes
+In a letter to George Evelth, a medical student who wrote a fan letter to the poet in 1845, initiating a correspondence, Poe writes

 Later, the next month, on the wagon, Poe tells Evelth that